 What Slows Down Your Website?

 Before you start digging into site speed tools, you need to know the root cause of the problem.
-Let’s start utilising multiple tools to comprehend how website loading works and identify potential speed issues and what determines its load time.
+Let’s start utilising multiple tools to comprehend how website loading works, identify potential speed issues and determine what determines its load time.

 When a user types a website name and hits “Enter”, the DNS request gets directed to the web server, and the DOM begins to load the CSS, HTML, or JavaScript.
 In situations when the DOM needs additional resources, assessing with just a few clicks using website speed test tools may become important, causing slow page speeds, using website speed test tools may become important.